PADL/libbrowserid/gss-browserid.md

 3. The acceptor verifies the authenticator using its copy of the ARK.

-4. The acceptor generates the ASK and derived the CRK from this.
+4. The acceptor generates the ASK and derived the RRK and CRK from this.

 3. The acceptor generates a response and signs and returns it.